iPowder/iQual/README.txt

 Example_file.zip: Various formats of XRD data.

-Quick_start.pdf: A guide for installing and using iQual.
+manual.pdf: A guide for installing and using iQual.

 python-3.10.11-embed-amd64.zip: Python environment.